 - Pit Crews: Riders are responsible for the actions of their entire pit crew.

-- Medical Insurance: Dirt Road, LLC or Full Gas Sprint Enduro does not provide medical insurance for competitors, and we urge you not to compete without it.
+- Medical Insurance: Dirt Road, LLC and/or Full Gas Sprint Enduro does not provide medical insurance for competitors, and we urge you not to compete without it.
 Medical insurance is the sole responsibility of the competitor.